iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       ```
         It is recommended that you only configure `values`.
 For more configurations, refer to [Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

     - An optional step.
-Configure the `podDeletePolicy` field to determine whether the system should automatically delete the Pod and rebuild it on another healthy node when the Kubernetes node that hosts the Pod fails.
-This configuration applies only to the Pod with an IOMesh-created PVC mounted and the access mode set to `ReadWriteOnly`.
+Configure the `podDeletePolicy` field to determine whether the system should automatically delete the pod and rebuild it on another healthy node when the Kubernetes node that hosts the pod fails.
+This configuration applies only to the pod with an IOMesh-created PVC mounted and the access mode set to `ReadWriteOnly`.

-      If left unspecified, the value of this field will be set to `no-delete-pod` by default,  indicating that the system won't automatically delete and rebuild the Pod in case of node failure.
+      If left unspecified, the value of this field will be set to `no-delete-pod` by default,  indicating that the system won't automatically delete and rebuild the pod in case of node failure.
       ```yaml
       csi-driver:
         driver: